bnb-chain/bnb-chain.github.io/docs/wallet/binance.md

+---
+sidebar_label: BNB Chain Extension Wallet
+hide_table_of_contents: false
+---

 # Use BNB Chain Extension Wallet
 ## What is it?
-BNB Chain Extension Wallet is a Crypto Wallet for Binance Chain, BNB Smart Chain.
+BNB Chain Extension Wallet is a Crypto Wallet for Beacon Chain, BNB Smart Chain.
 You can send and receive funds on Binance Chain, BNB Smart Chain and cross-chain transfers between both of Binance’s blockchains.

 In the future, BNB Chain Extension Wallet will add support for Ethereum blockchain and enable access for distributed applications, or "Dapps" in your browser!

 It’s supported in Firefox and Chrome browsers.

-!!!
-Tip
-		Firefox users are more likely to access the latest version timely

 ## Download Link